-I got rear-ended on my way to work this week.
+I got rear-ended on my way to work this week in Bradenton, Florida.
 First accident I’ve been involved with, in several years!
 In fact, I do not recall the last accident I’ve had, maybe it was twenty or thirty years ago.
 But thankfully, everyone’s fine.

 Here’s what happened:

 I was heading south on 9th.
-This is a four-lane divided highway in a downtown area.
+For those unfamiliar with Bradenton, this is a four-lane divided highway in a downtown area.
 My light was green and I was moving straight ahead, through the intersection.
 I did have to wait a minute before getting all the way across the intersection, as traffic ahead stacks and if you keep going, you may get stuck blocking the intersection, which you do not want!

 Ironically though, 9th and 3rd was where, a year ago, I had failed to make a complete stop before making a “right on red” turn, and I had been mailed a citation for that infraction – keep this in mind.
-Yes, there is a camera there; no, I didn’t realize it at that time.
+Yes, there is a camera there; no, I didn’t realize the camera was there at that time.
 (But, now I knew and so did the lady who hit me – but more on this in a minute).